How To Roast a Turkey Upside Down

 Kitchen twine (optional)

-Thaw the turkey, if frozen: Thaw the turkey in the fridge.
+Thaw the turkey, if frozen.
+Thaw the turkey in the refrigerator.
 For a 12- to 15-pound turkey, this will take about 3 days, estimating 5 hours of thaw time for each pound of turkey.

-Prepare and salt the turkey: Remove the giblets and neck from inside the turkey's cavity.
-Set the turkey on a v-roasting rack inside a roasting pan.
-Liberally salt the turkey inside and out.
-Fill the turkey's cavity with the onion, apple, and herbs.
-Turn the bird breast-side down in the roasting rack.
-Leave the turkey at room temperature 2 hours before roasting.
+Prepare and salt the turkey.
+Remove the giblets and neck from inside the turkey's cavity.
+Set the turkey on a roasting rack set inside a roasting pan.
+Sprinkle the turkey inside and out with the salt.
+Place the onion, apple, and herbs in the cavity of the turkey.
+Place the turkey breast-side down in the roasting rack.
+Let sit at room temperature 2 hours before roasting.

-Roast the turkey: Heat the oven to 400°F. Roast the turkey at 400°F for 30 minutes to darken and crisp the skin.
-Reduce the heat to 325°F and roast the bird for an additional 2 hours.
+Roast the turkey.
+Arrange a rack in the middle of the oven, remove any racks above it, and heat to 400°F. Roast the turkey for 30 minutes to darken and crisp the skin.
+Reduce the heat to 325°F and roast the bird for a 2 hours more.

-Finish the turkey: Begin checking the temperature of the turkey after 2 hours of roasting at 325°F. Use a probe thermometer to check the turkey's temperature in both the thighs and the breast.
-The goal is 165°F for the thighs and 160°F for the breasts.
+Finish the turkey.
+Begin checking the temperature of the turkey after 2 hours of roasting at 325°F. Use a probe thermometer to check the turkey's temperature in both the thighs and the breast.
+The turkey is ready when it registers 165°F for the thighs and 160°F for the breasts.

-Rest and carve: Remove the turkey from the oven and rest for 20 to 25 minutes before carving.
+Rest and carve.
+Remove the turkey from the oven and let rest for 20 to 25 minutes before carving.

 Make ahead: The turkey can be salted up to 2 days in advance and stored, tightly wrapped, in the refrigerator.
 Remove the turkey from the refrigerator 2 hours before roasting.